rustformers/llm/crates/ggml/README.md

 list of dimensions uses `1` as a placeholder for unused dimensions - this is because the product of the dimensions should not equal zero.

-The weights in a GGML file are encoded as a list of layers, each of which is encoded as a set of tensors.
+The weights in a GGML file are encoded as a list of layers, the length of which is typically specified in the model's hyperparameters; each layer is encoded as an ordered set of tensors.

 #### Quantization